Review

 Stay up to date on MIT policies, procedures, and resources for securing your data and devices before your international trip.

-- Learn to secure, backup, and configure your devices with Information Systems and Technology’s Secure Travel Recommendations and Travel and Technology tips.
+- Whether traveling with loaner equipment or not, follow IS&T’s Secure Travel Recommendations and Travel and Technology tips.

-- Review additional international travel guidance from the Associate Provost for International Activities, Vice President for Research, and the Vice Chancellor for Undergraduate and Graduate Education on MIT policies and useful resources regarding protection of MIT data and materials and other travel logistics.
+- Check additional international travel guidance on MIT policies and useful resources regarding protection of MIT data and materials and other travel logistics.

 - Determine the risk level of your research data and administrative information with the Written Information Security Program (WISP).